 “Timing could not be more perfect for WNC to put these new machines to work,” said Niki Gladys, executive director of WNC Foundation.
 “There are now full scholarships available for students who are interested in pursuing machine tooling as a career.”

-For information about Machine Tool Technology and other programs visit https://www.wnc.edu/now/.
-Enroll now for fall classes.
+For information about Machine Tool Technology and other programs, visit www.wnc.edu/now.